kneron/document_center/docs/manual_720.md

 #### 3.6.3 Get the result

 In Interactive Folder, you’ll find a folder called `batch_compile`, which contains the output files of batch compile.
-If you have questions for the meaning of the output files, please refer to the FAQ question 7.
+The main output are `all_model.bin`, `fw_info.bin` and `model_720.nef`.
+If you have questions for the meaning of the output files, please refer to the
+FAQ question 7.
 ### 3.7 Other utilities

 #### 3.7.1 Convert bin file to png